How to Name It?

 How to Name It?
 (1986) is an instrumental Indian-Western fusion album by Ilaiyaraaja.
 This was Ilayaraaja's first fusion music album.
 The album has musical movements that are dedicated to Tyagaraja, a religious musician and composer from South India (1767-1847) and the Western baroque music composer, J. S. Bach (1685-1750) of Germany.

 One of the tracks is based on Preludium in E by Johann Sebastian Bach.

+The song "Chamber Welcomes Thiyagaraja" was composed in classical guitar based on Kamavardhini Raga.
+This piece is considered one of the difficult pieces composed for classical guitar based on Indian raga.